deimantae/edm4hep-columnar/README.md

 ### 7.2 Results

-Across all tested CPUs, Coffea is consistently faster than FCCAnalyses, while histogramming from the reduced RNTuple is substantially faster than processing EDM4hep directly.
+Reduced RNTuple analysis significantly lowers processing cost after a one-time conversion.
+For both frameworks, conversion takes approximately as long as one direct EDM4hep histogramming pass.
+Making histograms from the full EDM4hep input file is ~25x (x50) slower than from the columnar RNTuple using FCCAnalyses (Coffea).
+Once converted, histogramming from the reduced RNTuple is much faster, making the reduced format increasingly advantageous when reused for repeated downstream analyses.

 <p align="center">
   <picture>